MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 - Reports Reader
 - Security Reader
-- Global Reader
 - Security Administrator

 ### Permissions for client apps

 If you use a client app to pull sign-in logs from Microsoft Graph, your app needs permissions to receive the `appliedConditionalAccessPolicy` resource from Microsoft Graph.
 As a best practice, assign `Policy.Read.ConditionalAccess` because it's the least privileged permission.

-Any of the following permissions is sufficient for a client app to access applied Conditional Access policies in sign-in logs through Microsoft Graph:
+The following permissions allows a client app to access applied Conditional Access policies in sign-in logs through Microsoft Graph:

 - `Policy.Read.ConditionalAccess`
 - `Policy.ReadWrite.ConditionalAccess`